ukwa/katacoda-scenarios/webarchive-discovery-introduction/step2.md

-Assuming Solr has finished starting up, you should be able to access it by clicking this button[1]:
+Assuming Solr has finished starting up, you should be able to access it by clicking this button\*:

 <div class="center-align">
     <a class="btn-small" href="https://[[HOST_SUBDOMAIN]]-8983-[[KATACODA_HOST]].environments.katacoda.com/">View Solr User Interface</a>